macmartine/macmartine.github.io-old-2/src/pages/now.md

 I've started a digital garden and considering how I'll incorporate it into [macmartine.com](https://www.macmartine.com), and [The Curious Innovator](/newsletter) newsletter.
 The newsletter may simply become my best/favorite Zettlekasten's from the previous week.

+## January 2023

+I joined the [Small Bets community](https://dvassallo.gumroad.com/l/small-bets), and went through the course.
+I really enjoyed it, and loved the [Nassim Taleb](https://www.fooledbyrandomness.com/) references, as he's one of my favorite authors.

+Also started the [Farnam Street](https://fs.blog) [Decisions by Design](https://fscourses.com/p/decision-by-design-sign-up-now) course which is 12-weeks long.
+It's also been great.

+We've been working on getting ready to apply for the Portugal Digital Nomad Visa.
+It's been more difficult than it was to get the Croatia one, partly because we're doing it from Croatia, and not the U.S. It makes things much harder.
+It's the simple things you wouldn't think about, like trying to send a check or money order the FBI, or sending a pre-paid return envelope.
+It's no-one's fault so much as incompatible systems.
+Europe doesn't have a notion of personal checks or money orders without having the destination account's routing number and account number on it.
+We don't have personal checks with us, and the FBI doesn't give out their bank account information for us to get a EU-style check for them.
+It's that kind of stuff times twenty.

+Not to mention Portugal required opening a bank account before applying, which can only be done in person in Portugal.
+And they require a signed 12-month apartment lease prior to applying, which isn't easy to get from afar, sight-unseen, 8 months in advance.